zuperninja/zuperninja.github.io/_posts/2018-07-22-boxed-wine.md

 ![boxed-wine](https://user-images.githubusercontent.com/25099826/45484544-caa8dc00-b754-11e8-804a-b47b06802f1c.jpg)

-A friend lend me his appartement during one of my stay at [OpenFab](http://openfab.be/).
-He have a good bed, a cat and nice books.
+A friend let me stay in his apartment during one of my stays at [OpenFab](http://openfab.be/).
+He has a good bed, a cat and nice books.
 So you know, I wanted to thank him.
-My mom rised me right.
+My mom raised me right.

 ## Process

 I used the [TabbedBox extension](https://github.com/paulh-rnd/TabbedBoxMakerl) to build the vector file on inkscape, inspired by [Nicolas](https://nicolasdb.github.io/post/boxes/).
-After generating the box with the good parameter (size, kerf, etc), I added a little bit of text, a good meme, a hole for the bag's spout, and a removable bottom.
+After generating the box with the correct parameters (size, kerf, etc), I added a little bit of text, a good meme, a hole for the bag's spout, and a removable bottom.

 I put a 3mm mdf in the lasercut:
 - [x] Engrave in orange = for the slide, then I trimmed the wood with a thin cisel.
 Setting : fill + fast